Video games: No longer just for kids

 But Traynor isn’t lugging heavy bowling bags or hanging out in the local bowling alley – she’s playing the Nintendo Wii®, an interactive gaming system that has gained immense popularity in the senior community.

-Traynor, who once competed in leagues but hasn’t bowled in nearly 70 years, said the Wii® sports games give her the opportunity to reconnect to many of the activities she enjoyed in her formative years.
+Traynor, who once competed in leagues but hasn’t bowled in nearly 70 years, said the Nintendo sports games give her the opportunity to reconnect to many of the activities she enjoyed in her formative years.

 “I try to play as much as I can,” said Traynor, a resident of Sheldon Oaks retirement community in Eugene, Ore.
 “I’ve always been sports-minded and like watching sports.
 Playing on the Wii® is just fun to see how you can do, and it’s exercise.”

 Traynor is among a growing number of seniors participating in video games.
 According to the Entertainment Software Association, 48 percent of people over the age of 50 played video games in 2013, compared to just 9 percent in 1999.
+The Pew Research Center found through a 2018 survey that 25% of men over the age of 65 and 23% of women the same age play video games.

 Video games have been linked to: